Washington’s schedule includes three prime-time games and matchups with Chiefs and Bucs

 Washington will open its season by hosting the Los Angeles Chargers in Week 1, pitting the reigning offensive rookie of the year, quarterback Justin Herbert, against the reigning defensive rookie of the year, edge rusher Chase Young.
 This would be only the fourth time such a matchup has happened in league history, according to ESPN Stats & Info.

 Washington is fortunate to get its short week early and at home.
-After playing the Giants on Thursday night in Week 2, the team takes its first road trips of the season: Buffalo in Week 3 to play the defending AFC East champion Bills, and Atlanta in Week 4 against the rebuilt Falcons.
+After playing the Giants on Thursday night in Week 2, the team takes its first road trips of the season: Buffalo in Week 3 to play the defending AFC East champion Bills and Atlanta in Week 4 against the rebuilt Falcons.
 The next four games before the bye in Week 9 might be the most difficult stretch of the season, featuring two division winners at home (New Orleans and Kansas City) and a third on the road (Green Bay) and closing with a Broncos team in Denver that now includes former Washington cornerback Ronald Darby.

 Following the bye, Washington has a rematch against Tampa Bay after its thrilling, 31-23 defeat in the first round of the playoffs last year, during which quarterback Taylor Heinicke nearly led an upset victory and earned himself a contract with Washington.
 Over the next two weeks, Rivera returns to Carolina and Washington returns to “Monday Night Football,” which might not be welcome news to fans.